dev-aminmo/tahwisa/README.md

 # Tahwisa

-A Flutter application that promotes to tourism in Algeria.
+A Flutter application that promotes tourism in Algeria.

 ## Introduction

-Tahwisa is an app that users can share places they have visited and explore the beauty of Algeria.
+Tahwisa is an app where users can share places they have visited and explore the beauty of Algeria.

  You can try it [Download for Android](https://www.mediafire.com/file/lvfgaayqa8fzthq/app-release.apk/file).